pyeventsourcing/esdbclient/README.md

 be included in the recorded events received by the group of consumers.

-If neither `from_end` or `commit_position` are specified, the group of consumers of the subscription will receive all recorded events.
+If neither `from_end` or `commit_position` are specified, the group of consumers of the subscription will potentially receive all recorded events in the database.

 The optional `filter_exclude` argument is a sequence of regular expressions that match recorded events that should not be included.
 This argument is ignored if `filter_include` is set to a non-empty sequence.
-By default, this argument is set to match the event types of "system events", so that EventStoreDB system events will not normally be included.
+By default, this argument is set to match the event types of "system events", so that EventStoreDB system events will not normally be received.
 See the Notes section below for more information about filter expressions.

-The optional `filter_include` argument is a sequence of regular expressions that match recorded events that should be included.
+The optional `filter_include` argument is a sequence of regular expressions that match recorded events that should be received.
 By default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.